jbellsey/redux-model-utils/README.md

     }
   },

-  // the model's "methods". these are converted into callable functions on "actions".
+  // the model's "methods". these are transformed into callable functions on "actions".
   // for example: model.actions.loadUser(88). the actions are typically passed to
   // connected components as a prop (see below)
   actionMap: {
+    // this describes a function on model.actions.loadUser()
     loadUser: {
       params: 'id',

+      // this reducer is atomic; it's only invoked when this action is dispatched
-      reducer: (state, {id}) => state   // incomplete },
+      reducer: (state, {id}) => ({...state, {userID: id}}) },
+    // and a function on model.actions.saveUser(), etc
     saveUser: {/* ... */},
     updateLanguagePref: {/* ... */}
   },

-  // the following "selectors" are automatically passed as props to your connected components.
+  // the following "selectors" are passed as props to your connected components.
   // selectors can expose data in raw form (directly from state) or manipulated.
   selectors: {
+    // your connected component gets "this.props.language"
     language:  state => state.preferences.lang,
     shirtSize: state => state.preferences.shirtSize,

     // the following prop gives connected components direct access to the model's methods
-    // e.g., "this.props.actions.loadUser(0)"
+    // e.g., "this.props.userActions.loadUser(0)"
-    actions:  () => model.actions
+    userActions:  () => model.actions
   }
 });
 export default model;